Getting Started

 UI Builder

-Now that you have created an instance of the ConsentManager
+Now that you have created an instance of the ConsentManager, you can

 use it to create and show consent messages in your application.
 There